bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

              / \
              \_/

 **Note**: The information about the tree serialization is only meant so that you can understand error output if you get a wrong answer.
-You don't need to understand the serialization to solve the problem.
+You don’t need to understand the serialization to solve the problem.

 ### Solution: